baloise/design-system/packages/components/src/stories/development/guides/getting-started/getting-started_angular.md

   declarations: [AppComponent],
   imports: [
     BrowserModule,
-    CommonModule,
-    // Enables the usage of ngModel on form components FormsModule,
-    ReactiveFormsModule,
-    // Add all components to you application BaloiseDesignSystemModule.forRoot(),
+    // Provide all components and value accessors to the app module.
+    BaloiseDesignSystemModule.forRoot(),
   ],
   providers: [],